-In this paper, we show that the non-thermal emission is consistent with synchrotron emission from a collisionless shock driven into the ISM by a conical radially stratified outflow observed off-axis, with a power-low mass dependence on momentum, $M(>\gamma\beta)\propto(\gamma\beta)^{-5}$ and $\gamma\lesssim10$.
+In this paper, we show that the non-thermal emission is consistent with synchrotron emission from a collisionless shock driven into the ISM by a conical radially stratified outflow observed off-axis (at an angle comparable to the flow opening angle), with a power-low mass dependence on momentum, $M(>\gamma\beta)\propto(\gamma\beta)^{-4}$ and $\gamma\lesssim10$.
 In this model, the peak in observed flux is obtained when the reverse shock, which is driven into the ejecta and decelerates it due to the interaction with the ISM, crosses through the ejecta (for highly relativistic, $\gamma\approx100$, outflow the reverse shock crosses the ejecta and all the energy is transferred to the ISM at smaller radii, $r\propto \gamma^{-2/3}$, corresponding to much earlier observed times preceding the first radio detection).
-A shallow decline past peak is obtained for radially stratified outflows in cases where the reverse shock crosses through the ejecta before the deceleration reveals the full outflow extent to an off-axis observer.
+A shallow decline post-peak is obtained for radially stratified outflows in cases where the reverse shock crosses through the ejecta before the deceleration reveals the full outflow extent to an off-axis observer.

+We note that shock breakout through a wide-angle stratified outflow, $M(>\gamma\beta)\propto(\gamma\beta)^{-4}$, was suggested as a source of the $\gamma$-ray flash \citep{lundman_first-principle_2021,beloborodov_relativistic_2020}.
+While the structure they consider is similar to that considered in this paper, the outflow mass required in their model to account for the $\gamma$-ray emission, $10^{-7}M_\odot$ at $\gamma>5$, is smaller by $2-3$ orders of magnitude compared to that we infer from the radio emission.

 The paper is organized as follows.
 In \S~\ref{sec:model}, we present a simple semi-analytic method to calculate the synchrotron emission from a conical stratified outflow.
 2D numeric calculations are presented in \S~\ref{sec:numerical}.
 The accuracy of our semi-analytic calculations is determined in \S~\ref{sec:verification} through a comparison to the numeric results.
 In all calculations, we assume that electrons are accelerated by the collisionless shock to power-law energy distribution, $dn_e/d\gamma_e\propto \gamma_e^{-p}$ where $\gamma_e$ is the electron Lorenz factor (in the plasma rest frame), and that fractions $\varepsilon_e$ and $\varepsilon_B$ of the post-shock thermal energy are carried by non-thermal electrons and magnetic fields, respectively.
-In \S~\ref{sec:GW170817} we show, using both semi-analytic and numeric calculations, that the stratified outflow model may account for the non-thermal emission following GW170817.
+In \S~\ref{sec:GW170817}, we show, using both semi-analytic and numeric calculations, that the stratified outflow model may account for the non-thermal emission following GW170817.
 Our conclusions are summarized in \S~\ref{sec:conclusions}.